 - the selection of actions and

 - the objects used by actors.

-Although not uncommon in the context of modelling efforts focusing on CAS, EuDEco will not undertake an effort to develop a computer simulation.
-Nevertheless, the model developed will allow gaining insights on the structure and development of the European data economy.
-The openness of the CAS approach will allow describing relations that go beyond the classical economic understanding of vendor-buyer relations and taking new incentives and motivations into account.
+Although not uncommon in the context of modelling efforts focusing on CAS, EuDEco didn't undertake an effort to develop a computer simulation.
+Nevertheless, the model developed allows gaining insights into the structure and development of the European data economy.
+The openness of the CAS approach allowed describing relations that go beyond the classical economic understanding of vendor-buyer relations and taking new incentives and motivations into account.

 According to Axelrod and Cohen (2008), in terms of model elements, the final system model needs to represent

 - one or more populations of agents as well as the agents themselves,